WORLD-WIDE "DX" COMMUNICATIONS VIA AMATEUR RADIO (1st TRUE INTERNET)

 G) RG-8X phasing harness, self-designed, 'homebrewed', specifically for 20 meter phased array, using the Al Christman method described in 1980 "Ham Radio" magazine.This method solves the problem of unequal currents due to elements with different driving point input source impedances.This forces currents to divide equally at any desired 'correct' phase displacement (Desired lag: -135 degrees @1/8 Wavelength element spacing (8.5'separation).
 Actual required cable phase lengths that result (at 14.100 MHz): Front cable: -171 degrees, Rear cable: -19 degrees.This produces the desired equal currents in the antenna elements with the correct -135 deg. desired 'phase lag.
 The array efficiency is 84% (including all array losses and the equivalent series ground path loss, Rg, too).
 The result is +3.9 dB true net relative gain, which is very remarkable for very "Hi-Q", extremely short, HF mobile vertical elements.

-H) Keys To Mobile "DX'ing" Success - Listening, Patience, Persistence (with all these efforts further encouraged by excellent 'on the air' results, along with satisfaction gained from the much hard work, dedication in building and assembling an effective, competitive, well-engineered mobile DX station at a very modest cost.
-This is a little different and unique from the "ordinary" mobile operations, and it's quite acknowledged that "Mobile DX'ing" is not necessarily always appealing, as everyone's relished "cup of tea".
+H) Keys To Mobile "DX'ing" Success - Listening, Patience, Persistence (with all these efforts further enhanced by excellent 'on the air' results, in addition to the satisfaction gathered from the much hard work, painstaking dedication to the assembly and evolution of an effective, competitive, well-engineered mobile DX station at a relatively very modest cost.
+These activities are a little different and unique from most ham mobile operations, usually encountered.
+It becomes readily apparent that "Mobile DX'ing" occupies a special niche that is reserved and of special interest to fellow "DX'ers", a term applied to those amateur radio "ham" operators that are interested and primarily engaged in world-wide global communications on the HF (high frequency) amateur radio bands through the science and wonder of multi-layer ionospheric/sunspot phenomena, and long-distance HF radio wave propagation.